100 Things

 8. Surfcasting over boat, but I want to learn how to fly fish.

-7. Stormy weather (heavy rains or snow and lots of wind) is an aphrodisiac.
+7. Stormy weather (heavy rains or snow and lots of wind) stirs my soul.

 6. Two who would have me at hello: Deborah Kerr (in the Affair to Remember era) and Lauren Bacall (from Key Largo era).